aalopez76/aalopez76.github.io/_projects/code.md

 ---
 layout: page
 title: a post with jupyter notebook
-date: 2023-07-04 08:57:00-0400
+description: an example of a blog post with jupyter notebook.
-description: an example of a blog post with jupyter notebook
+img: assets/img/Shell.png
-tags: formatting jupyter
+importance: 3
-categories: personal
+category: Personal
 ---

 To include a jupyter notebook in a post, you can use the following code: